 People on your list

 Targeting your existing Mailchimp subscribers on Instagram is a great way to reconnect with customers who are already engaged with your business.
 Our segmentation tools allow you to leverage what you already know about your contacts to create relevant ads that focus on conversions and retention.
+With Mailchimp, you can target your Instagram ads based on the following:

 - Potential customers.
 Create a segment of subscribers who haven’t made a purchase just yet.
 Drive traffic to your store by showcasing your newest items, highlighting your best sellers, or advertising a special offer for new customers.